stencila/website/src/learn/languages/r.md

 just like you would in any other editor or reproducible notebook.
 You can install R packages and import them, create and embed plots, and so on.

-You can write the contents of Stencila cells in R as well as make your existing R functions available in Stencila through [function libraries][libraries-contribute].
+You can write the contents of Stencila cells in R as well as make your existing R functions available in Stencila through [function libraries](#functions).

 ## Installation